feross/filldisk.com/README.md

 >
 > A mostly arbitrary limit of five megabytes per origin is recommended.

-However, Chrome, Safari, and IE currently do not implement any such storage limit.
+However, **Chrome, Safari, and IE currently do not implement any such storage limit**.
 Thus, cleverly coded websites effectively have unlimited storage space on their visitor's computer.

 I wrote [http://www.filldisk.com](fill-disk.js) as a proof-of-concept to include with the bug reports I filed.
 Star the bug reports here: